SE701-T1/frontend/CODE_OF_CONDUCT.md

   address, without their explicit permission.
 * Other conduct which could reasonably be considered inappropriate in a professional setting.
-* Failing to complete assigned tasks and meet deadlines.
+* Failing to complete assigned tasks and meet deadlines without prior notice.
 * Lack of clear communication with team members.
 * Violating the team contribution guidlines and merging changes without appropriate approval.

 ## Enforcement Responsibilities

-All members of SOFTENG 701 Team 1 are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+All members of SOFTENG 701 are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.